Tour of Dresden's Old Town

 If you walk through the Glockenspielpavillon, you will see the Residenzschloss on the other side of the street, to the left.

-Dresden Castle is one of Dresden's oldest buildings.
-It served as a royal residence for almost 400 years and housed Saxony electors and Saxony and Polish kings.
-The castle features different architectural styles, such as Baroque and Neo-renaissance.
-The castle was originally built in the 13th century as a Romanesque keep.
-The keep was extended in the 15th century and again in the 16th century.
-A fire damaged the castle in 1701, and Augustus the Strong rebuilt the castle and added the western wing collection rooms.
-The castle was rebuilt in the ornate Baroque style.
+Dresden Castle is one of the oldest buildings in Dresden.
+It served as a royal residence for almost 400 years and was the castle of the Saxon electors.
+The castle features various architectural styles, such as Baroque and Neo-Renaissance.
+It was originally built in the 13th century as a Romanesque keep.
+The keep was expanded in the 15th century and again in the 16th century.
+The castle was damaged in a fire in 1701, and Augustus the Strong rebuilt it and added the collection rooms in the west wing.
+The palace was rebuilt in the Baroque style.

-The castle is now home to a collection of museums that are housed in Augustus the Strong's collection rooms.
-The museums include the Historic Green Vault, the New Green Vault, the Numismatic Cabinet, the Collection of Prints, Drawings, and Photographs, and the Dresden Armory.
-Guests can also visit an art library with 260,000 titles related to art history.
-The Hausmann Tower offers a beautiful view of Dresden's Old Town.
-In addition, the English Stairway was reconstructed using the original Baroque design.
+Today, the palace houses a collection of museums located in the collection rooms of Augustus the Strong.
+The museums include the Historic Green Vault, the New Green Vault, the Numismatic Cabinet, the Graphic Collection, and the Dresden Armory.
+Guests can also visit an art library with 260,000 titles on art history.
+The castle's tower, the Hausmannsturm, is one of Dresden's most striking buildings at 100.27 meters high.
+It can be climbed and is a popular vantage point.

-We now walk along Sporergasse in the direction of Neumarkt.
-On Neumarkt you will find the Transport Museum, various cafés and restaurants and above all one of Dresden's most famous landmarks: the Church of our Lady.
+We now walk along Sporergasse towards Neumarkt.
+At Neumarkt, you will find the Transport Museum, a wide variety of cafes and restaurants, and, above all, one of Dresden's most famous landmarks: the Frauenkirche.

 Frauenkirche (Church of our Lady)